Even if you have no connection to medical or health background, I am sure you would have still heard about the word “Acetylcholine”.

-Limited studies have found support of the role of supplemental PC in protecting brain cells, or neurons.
+Limited studies have found the support for the role of supplemental PC in protecting brain cells, or neurons.

-In one study on rats one group was treated with PC before and after administration of a chemical that leads to neural inflammation while another group was not.
-It was found that PC counteracted decreased hippocampal neurogenesis through lowering TNF-α concentrations.
-(18) TNF-α is a major contributor when it comes to damage from inflammation.
+In one study on rats, one group was treated with PC before and after administration of a chemical that leads to neural inflammation while another group was not.
+It was found that PC led to decreased hippocampal neurogenesis by lowering TNF-α concentrations.
+Important to know that TNF-α is a major contributor when it comes to damage from inflammation (5).